Poker

 Now that we know the process of a poker round, it’s crucial to know your different poker hands.
 This list below showcases the hands from best to worst:

-• Royal Flush: A 10, jack, queen, king and ace in the same suit (spades, hearts, diamonds or clubs.)
+• Royal flush: A hand of A-K-Q-J-10 of the same suit (spades, hearts, diamonds or clubs)

-• Four of a Kind: Four cards of the same number; for example, 7 of hearts, 7 of spades, 7 of clubs and 7 of diamonds.
+• Four of a kind: Four cards of the same value for example, 7-7-7-7- of all four suits.

-• Three of a Kind: Three cards of the same rank; for example, 9 of hearts, 9 of diamonds, 9 of clubs.
+• Three of a kind: Three cards of the same value for example, 9-9-9.

-• Two Pair: Two cards of one rank and two cards of another rank; for example, 9 of clubs, 9 of hearts, 5 of hearts, 5 of diamonds.
+• Two pair: Two cards of the same value and two cards of another value for example, 9-9-5-5.

-• One Pair: Two cards of the same number or rank; for example, queen of hearts, queen of spades.
+• One Pair: Two cards of the same value for example, Q-Q.

 Six poker tips to avoid tilt in poker